Plain English, like a brief.

 25 seconds, prompt to live URL.
-Same runtime, same bundle format, same Gutenberg / Elementor / shortcode embed paths as a CLI-deployed app.
+Same runtime, same bundle format, same Gutenberg / Elementor / home-page mount paths as a CLI-deployed app.

 How it works

-Open DSGo Apps → New app in wp-admin.
+Open DSGo Apps then New app in wp-admin.
 The rest is a conversation.

-“A booking widget for my consultation slots that emails me each booking and shows the visitor their next appointment.”
-Plain English, the way you’d brief a junior developer.
-No code required, no separate tool to learn.
+"A booking widget for my consultation slots that emails me each booking and shows the visitor their next appointment."
+No code, no separate tool to learn.

-Live preview in the admin while the AI writes the app.
-The permissions it’s asking for surface as plain English (“wants to read your posts”), not OAuth scopes.
-Iterate by chatting: “make the result bigger,” “add a save button,” “use my brand colors.”
+wp-admin then New appWatch the app draft live.
+Permissions surface in human terms ("wants to read your posts"), not OAuth scopes.
+Iterate by chatting: "make the result bigger," "use my brand colors."

 Paste any of these into Riff.
 The AI writes the app, the plugin runs it, you embed it where you want it.
 Browse use cases for more by vertical.